- Dutch lawyer Amsterdam: Termination Agreement and Separation Agreement

 The duration of the period of notice is often stated in the employment agreement.
 In a written labour agreement the parties concerned can make an exception to this rule.

-The maximum duration of unemployment benefits is 36 months in The Netherlands and will be gradually shortened between January 1, 2016 and April 1, 2019 up to a maximum of 24 months.
+The maximum duration of unemployment benefit is 36 months in The Netherlands and will be gradually shortened between January 1, 2016 and April 1, 2019 up to a maximum of 24 months.

 Severance payment / transition compensation in The Netherlands

 An important provision in the Dutch termination agreement relates to the transition compensation (redundancy compensation, statutory severance payment or dismissal compensation).
 The transition severance payment should compensate employees for costs such as costs for scholing or outplacement and their loss of earnings.
-This is available to all employees who have an employment contract that lasted for two years ore more.
+This is available to all employees who have an employment contract.
 The amount of a transition compensation is calculated using a formula based on:

 - how long the employee has worked for the employer;